For rising 11th & 12th grade students, Residential

 - A real-world challenge to prototype

-- A meeting with the Director of Recruiting and Retention for the Lyle School, who will discuss the college application process.
+- A meeting with the Director of Recruiting and Retention for the Lyle School (if interested)

-- The opportunity to present their project on the final day to their families and friends, and staff and faculty of the Lyle School.
+- The students will present their project on the final day to their families and friends, and staff and faculty of the Lyle School